Amazon raises stakes for rivals with one-day delivery goal after profit surge

 “I don’t know how they are going to do it in ‘Little Town USA,’” she said.

-Shifts in the nature of Amazon’s business have afforded the company windfalls that it now can apply toward its ambitious delivery program.
+Shifts in the nature of Amazon’s business have afforded the company windfalls that it now can apply toward its ambitious delivery programme.

 The company’s loyal customer base has drawn merchants to sell and increasingly advertise through its site in exchange for fees.
 In the first quarter, revenue from seller services jumped 20 percent to $11.1 billion, while ad and other sales surged 34 percent to $2.7 billion, the company said.